K4V4NH/Basic-Verilog-Codes/README.md

-# Basic-Verilog-Codes
+# Basic Verilog Codes
-Compiled set of verilog codes written by me.
-Can help you with getting started with basics of verilog.
+Compiled set of verilog codes for beginners.
+Can help you with getting started with the basics of verilog.